Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 A significant aspect of Fire Safety is the Life Safety Code, a model code created by the National Fire Protection Association.
-The NFPA 101: Life Safety Code, 2018, is one of the association’s most important codes and standards as it provides the foundation for multiple state and city codes.
-They are extensively used to make strategies that protect people based on building structure, protection, and occupancy elements that reduce the effects of fire and other risks.
+The NFPA 101: Life Safety Code, 2018, is one of the association’s most important codes and standards, providing the foundation for multiple state and city codes.
+They are extensively used to make strategies that protect people based on the building structure, protection, and occupancy elements that reduce the effects of fire and other risks.
 It is the only document in the area that covers life safety in both new and existing structures, making it unique in the sector.

 While we know the basics of Fire Safety, we must educate ourselves with the detailed codes and standards set by the National Fire Protection Association.
-As a Fire industry contractor and inspector, you will need frequent refreshers on what Fire Safety and Life Safety Inspections comprise to successfully execute your visits and checkups.
+As a Fire industry contractor and inspector, you will need frequent refreshers on what Fire Safety and Life Safety Inspections comprise to execute your visits and checkups successfully.

 But this article can also come in handy for non-fire industry professionals in case they want to keep themselves informed of the specifications of the life safety codes and inspections.

 Life Safety Inspections protect the residents’ safety in a building.
-The inspections look at the design of a building, fire protection systems, and operational factors that provide security against fire, smoke, and general panic during emergencies.
-They are systematic and carry out preventative maintenance plans that ensure regulatory compliance and long-term building safety.
+The inspections look at building design, fire protection systems, and operational factors that provide security against fire, smoke, and general panic during emergencies.
+They systematically carry out preventative maintenance plans that ensure regulatory compliance and long-term building safety.
 The buildings should meet all the code requirements of NFPA 101 to pass the life safety inspections.

 Regular inspections of an organization/facility can have multiple benefits, such as lower maintenance costs, avoidance of fines and penalties for noncompliance, insurance discounts, and the ability to discover and remedy weaknesses.